randall-coding/jenkins-acorn/tutorial.md

 `cat /var/jenkins_home/secrets/initialAdminPassword`

-Highlight the password output and right click to copy that value.
+Highlight the output and right click to copy that value.

 Click the Jenkins url listed in the "endpoints" sections of your acorn dashboard.
-This should open up the Jenkins start page.
+This should open up the Jenkins unlock page.

 ![jenkins_endpoints](https://github.com/randall-coding/jenkins-acorn/assets/39175191/8edbc8c0-1030-4984-9ae2-bf5a7f5c8fbe)

-Paste in the password you copied from the shell window into the form of the "Unlock" screen and click "Continue".
+Paste in the password you copied from the shell window into the "Administrator Password" field, then click "Continue".

 ![jenkins_unlock_screen](https://github.com/randall-coding/jenkins-acorn/assets/39175191/e650d002-d8d1-4d81-a3b6-2634f6d1fc1d)

-On the next page create your admin account with username and password.
+Next, create your admin account with username and password.

 ![jenkins_admin_form](https://github.com/randall-coding/jenkins-acorn/assets/39175191/33abbca5-cbed-4451-b6d4-27b6d978ebd8)